endless-sky/endless-sky-wiki/CreatingGovernments.md

 "provoked on scan"
 ```

 Beginning in **v.
 0.9.15**, the valueless tag `"provoked on scan"` can be added to governments.
 This tag causes a government to become temporarily hostile when you begin a cargo or outfits scan on one of their ships.
+In **v.
+0.10.0** and onward, the provocation happens when you complete the scan.

 #### Crew Strength Modifiers
 ```html